vinh-ntuan/single-node-playbook/README.md

     - All deployment resources stays in namespace variable `app_namespace`
     - MySQL pods are not replicated.
 Replicated DBs configurations usually involve master-slave replicas, which is outside the scope of this project
     - Todo Apps are replicated `app_replicas` time
+    - App labels can be specified when using `inventory.yml`
 4. Exposing todo service externally
     - Ingress Controller `Traefik` was chosen (bundled with installation of k3s)
     - App is then accessible at `todo.{{ ansible_host }}.nip.io`, i.e for virtual machine with IP [5.5.5.5]() -> app accessible at [todo.5.5.5.5.nip.io]()